Dateline 2009: the world-historical situation

 • It is 'good' in that the various technologies genuinely stand for distinctive configurations of social institutions, which, because of their mutual incompatibility, changed wholesale from one to the other.

-• It is 'bad' in that the emphasis on technology may be misleading, failing to convey the important point that these ages involved far-reaching political, economic and social, not just technological, transformations.
+• It is 'bad' in that the emphasis on technology may fail to convey the important point that these ages involved far-reaching political, economic and social, not just technological, transformations.

-The difficulty of deciding whether we are still in the iron age or, if not, what age we should call this, indicates that the age concept is nevertheless insufficiently abstract and generalised to cover ongoing technical and societal change.
+Nevertheless, the difficulty of deciding whether we are still in the iron age or, if not, what age we should call this, indicates that the age concept is not abstract and generalised enough to cover ongoing technical and societal change.
 We need something more formal and theoretical.

 Thursday, 15 October 2009